hanami/controller/README.md

 action.call({}) # => [500, {}, ["Internal Server Error"]]
 ```

-You can define how a specific raised exception should be transformed in an HTTP status.
+You can map a specific raised exception to a different HTTP status.

 ```ruby
 class Show